Trading Education

 The inverse cup and handle is a bearish continuation pattern that signals a pause in a downtrend before the next leg lower.
 It is the mirror image of the classic pattern.
 If you trade both long and short positions, this pattern doubles your opportunity set during bearish phases or when individual coins are losing momentum.
 Bear markets in crypto are often faster and more violent than bull markets, making the inverse cup and handle a high-impact tool for short-sellers.

 Instead of a U-shaped bottom, you get an inverted U (dome or rounded top).
 The handle drifts slightly upward.
 It completes when price breaks below the handle's support.
-According to Bulkowski, the success rate is roughly 82%, with an average decline of 17%.
-In crypto, breakdowns often happen faster than breakouts due to the nature of “cascading liquidations.”
+Bulkowski's data (Encyclopedia of Chart Patterns, 2nd ed., p.
+164) shows this pattern is at its strongest in bear markets: a 2% break-even failure rate and 26% average decline, ranking it 1 out of 21 bearish patterns with downward breakouts.
+In bull markets the numbers are less impressive - 11% break-even failure, 16% average decline, rank 8 out of 21.
+In crypto, breakdowns often happen faster than breakouts due to cascading liquidations.

 A downtrending asset bounces temporarily, forming the left side of the dome.
 Buyers lose conviction, creating the rounded top as selling pressure returns gradually.
 The handle is the last gasp of buying before sellers take full control.
 When price breaks below the handle's support, it confirms the breakdown.
-The “trapped buyers” at the top of the dome are forced to sell, fueling the move lower.
+Trapped buyers at the top of the dome are forced to sell, fueling the move lower.

 Not every pattern looks like a textbook illustration.
-Recognizing these variations prevents you from missing valid setups that don't perfectly match the classic description — or from trading weak setups that merely resemble the pattern.
-Trading in the real world requires flexibility and a “probability-based” mindset rather than a “perfect match” mindset.
+Recognizing these variations prevents you from missing valid setups or trading weak ones that merely resemble the pattern.

 Classic20-33%★★★★★Standard teacup setup